Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency: Discussion

 \section{Discussion}

-Overall, patient navigators in our study were favorable towards the adoption of AI technologies to improve healthcare access and quality for LEP individuals.
-However, introducing AI into this ecosystem raises questions around how it might reshape communication between stakeholders (e.g., patient-navigator or patient-provider relationships).
-In this section, we discuss opportunities for developing AI tools for facilitating communication between LEP individuals, providers, and navigators.
-At the same time, our interviews surfaced a number of risks of AI, and so we consider when it might \textit{not} make sense to develop new tools.
-For many patients, trust in a system is inseparable from the policies and institutions that govern it, meaning that even well-designed technologies can fail if they do not address broader systemic inequities.
+In this study, patient navigators saw clear potential for AI technologies to improve healthcare access and quality for LEP individuals.
+However, we avoid framing AI as a solution to structural inequities, as successful introduction of AI depends on how well these systems integrate into these existing interpersonal (e.g., patient-navigator or patient-provider) and sociotechnical ecosystems.
+Thus, in this section, we discuss opportunities and risks for developing AI tools that facilitate communication between LEP individuals, providers, and navigators.
+For many patients, trust in and consequent adoption of a system is inseparable from the policies and institutions that govern it~\cite{bahari2024trust}, meaning that even well-designed technologies can fail if they do not address broader systemic inequities.
 Thus, we discuss the implications of our study within these broader structural contexts.
-We do not generalize the following discussion and considerations to all LEP individuals or even all Spanish-speaking LEP individuals. \autoref{tab:findings} summarizes our findings of the barriers that LEP individuals face and the associated design considerations for AI tools.
+We do not generalize the following discussion and considerations to all LEP or even all Spanish-speaking LEP individuals.